Lennolium/swiftGuard/README.md

 ## Contributors

-Thank you so much for giving feedback, implementing features and improving the code and project.
+Thank you so much for giving feedback, implementing features and improving the code and project!

 <a href = "https://github.com/Lennolium/swiftGuard/graphs/contributors">
   <img src = "https://contrib.rocks/image?repo=Lennolium/swiftguard"/>